noahsadir/gpuprices/readme.md

 ### Why pick the 10 median prices?

 There tends to be significant outliers which affect the data, such as:
-- An auction listed with an outrageous starting price with no bids (e.g. $20,000 for a GTX 1050)
+- An auction listed with an outrageous starting price with no bids (e.g. $20,000 for a 1050)
 - Someone selling mulitple cards at a time (e.g. $10,000 for 4 RTX 3080s)
 - A listing for an unrelated or loosely related item (e.g. $50 for a replacement fan)

-As such, picking the 10 median cards (out of 50ish listings) seems to be the best way, though it may be a slight underestimate as the auctions that get bid up last minute tend to get thrown out.
+As such, picking the 10 median cards (out of 50ish listings) seems to be the best way, though it may be a slight underestimate as the auctions that get bid up last minute tend to get ignored.

 Still, I personally find a 5-10% underestimate better than a random 600% spike in the data caused by the aforementioned outliers.

 ### Limitations

-This data is purely for entertainment purposes and to highlight the ridiculous prices that these cards are selling for.
-They are in no way to be used for making buying decisions and should not be relied on to do so.
+This data is purely for educational purposes.
+It is not intended to be used for making buying decisions and should not be relied on to do so.

 Furthermore, it's particularly hard to get the price of a specific variant of a GPU, especially the base models.
 For example, the cards that show up under the search ```rtx 3060``` may include a mix of the standard 3060 and the 3060 Ti.
 Also, I've seen non-Ti cards show up under ```rtx 2080 ti``` because the card is listed as ```RTX 2080 (NOT Ti)```.
 Additionally, cards from different manufacturers (EVGA, MSI, ASUS, etc.) sell at different prices, which may also impact the price quote.